rockychiang/new_show_tonight-cli-app/README.md

 ## Usage

-Once installed, type "new_show_tonight" in the command line to open the app.
+Once installed, type "new-show-tonight" in the command line to open the app.
 After a few minutes a list of new TV episodes that is airing on that day will show.
 At this point the user have a few options
   - Enter the index number of a particular show to get more information about the show.
   - Enter 'list' to show the list of TV show again.
   - Enter 'exit' to exit the app.